 SYMBOL DEFINITION GRADE

-А Excellent 4
+A Excellent 4

 В Good 3

 С Satisfactory 2

 D Less than satisfactory 1

 F Failing 0

 Р Pass (At least satisfactory - units awarded not counted in GPA.
 Has the same meaning as "CR" as that symbol was defined prior to June 30, 2007.)
 Applies to credit and noncredit courses.

 NP No Pass (Less than satisfactory - units awarded but not counted in GPA.
 NP has the same meaning as "NC" as that symbol was defined prior to June 30, 2007.)
 Applies to credit and noncredit courses.

-SP Satisfactory Progress towards completi the course (used for noncredit courses and is not supplanted by any other syn oncredit courses only
+SP Satisfactory Progress towards completion of the course (used for noncredit courses only and is not supplanted by any other symbol)